First Statistical Detection of MgII-traced Cool Gas Outflows with JWST Towards Cosmic Dawn: Abstract

 \section{Abstract}

 Galactic-scale outflows are a crucial component of galaxy evolution, yet their properties in the early universe remain poorly constrained.
-We present the first statistical investigation of cool gas outflows in galaxies spanning a wide cosmic timeline from $z \approx 1$ to $z \approx 10$.
+We present the first statistical investigation of \ion{Mg}{2}-traced cool gas outflows in galaxies spanning a wide cosmic timeline from $z \approx 1$ to $z > 6$ (with sample coverage extending to $z \sim 10$).
 Using thousands of public JWST/NIRSpec spectra, we employ a signal-to-noise weighted spectral stacking technique on the \ion{Mg}{2} $\lambda\lambda2796, 2803$ absorption doublet.
-We robustly detect blueshifted \ion{Mg}{2} absorption in all stellar mass and redshift bins.
-The outflow equivalent width exhibits a strong, positive correlation with stellar mass ($M_*$) at all epochs, increasing from $\sim 1$~\AA\ at $M_* \approx 10^9~\mathrm{M}_\odot$ to over $3$~\AA\ at $M_* > 10^{10.5}~\mathrm{M}_\odot$.
-Our work provides the first statistical constraints on cool outflows in the low-mass ($M_* \lesssim 10^{9.5}~\mathrm{M}_\odot$), high-redshift ($z > 3$) regime, vital for constraining feedback in the numerous progenitors of typical present-day galaxies.
-Crucially, the scaling relation between outflow properties and stellar mass shows no significant evolution at $z > 3$.
-This suggests a persistent, unevolving feedback mechanism governing the baryon cycle in the early universe, placing strong constraints on models that invoke a fundamental change in feedback physics at Cosmic Dawn, such as the feedback-free starburst model.
+We robustly detect blueshifted \ion{Mg}{2} absorption in nearly all stellar mass and redshift bins, with the exception of the lowest-mass systems at $z \sim 1-2$.
+The outflow equivalent width exhibits a positive correlation with stellar mass ($M_*$) at all epochs, with the fitted slope of $1.21 \pm 0.35$.
+Our work provides the first statistical constraints on \ion{Mg}{2}-traced cool outflows in the low-mass ($M_* \lesssim 10^{9.5} \, \mathrm{M}_\odot$), high-redshift ($z > 3$) regime.
+We also find that the outflow velocities generally remain below the host halo escape velocities, consistent with a galactic fountain scenario.
+The consistency of the stellar mass-outflow equivalent width relation across $z \sim 2-6$ suggests a persistent, unevolving feedback mechanism governing the baryon cycle towards cosmic dawn.

 \keywords{Galaxies --- CGM --- Gas outflows --- Absorption lines}